Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 VIII-1.

-The application for registration as authorized house counsel under Practice Book Section 2-15A shall be made upon the official form obtainable from the administrative director, which form shall be filed with the administrative director.
+The application for registration as authorized house counsel under Practice Book § 2-15A shall be filed with the administrative office.

 Art.
 VIII-2.

-Applicants for registration as authorized house counsel shall submit such documents necessary to satisfy the requirements of Practice Book Section 2-15A(d) including:
+Applicants for registration as authorized house counsel shall submit such documents necessary to satisfy the requirements of Practice Book § 2-15A.

 Art.
 VIII-3.